ramshankerji/Vishwakarma/README.md

 ### Our Inspirations of Open Source Softwares

-Following technology choices are under consideration.
-In no particular order.
 I take inspiration from other free & open source softwares.

 * Chromium : For Speed.
 Speed & Responsiveness of our software is very high priority. b
 * SQLite : For robustness and care.
 This is the database we use for local file storage.